alex88ridolfi/Dracula/README.md

 Replace the f15.9 with f15.4, and compile tempo.
 We don't need a very high precision in the reduced chi2, but we need to be able to print very large values.

+Make sure that the newer compiled version (which might appear within /src/) replaces your default tempo executable!

 2) Download dracula.sh, 47TucAA.tim and 47TucAA.par into a directory.
 Then edit dracula.sh, as instructed within the script itself and described in details below.
 Make it execulable, using

 > chmod u+x dracula.sh